-The Trust Agreement establishes a Debt Service Reserve Fund as security for all Bonds other than Guaranteed Bonds and requires it to be funded in an amount equal to the Debt Service Reserve Fund Requirement.
-The term "Debt Service Reserve Fund Requirement" means as of any date of calculation, an amount equal to the least of (i) 10% of the aggregate original net proceeds from the sale of all Bonds Outstanding other than Guaranteed Bonds, (ii) 125% of average annual Debt Service on all Bonds Outstanding other than Guaranteed Bonds and (iii) the maximum amount of Debt Service due in any future Fiscal Year on all Bonds Outstanding other than Guaranteed Bonds.
-After the issuance of the Series 2014 Bonds, the amount on deposit in the Debt Service Reserve Fund will be equal to the Debt Service Reserve Requirement.
+The Trust Agreement establishes a Debt Service Reserve Fund as security for all Bonds and requires it to be funded in an amount equal to the Debt Service Reserve Fund Requirement.
+The term "Debt Service Reserve Fund Requirement" means as of any date of calculation, an amount equal to the least of (i) 10% of the aggregate original net proceeds from the sale of all Bonds Outstanding, (ii) 125% of average annual Debt Service on all Bonds Outstanding and (iii) the maximum amount of Debt Service due in any future Fiscal Year on all Bonds Outstanding.
+After the issuance of the Series 2017 Bonds, the amount on deposit in the Debt Service Reserve Fund will be equal to the Debt Service Reserve Requirement.
 In lieu of depositing cash to the Debt Service Reserve Fund, the Authority may fund all or a portion of the additional amount required to be deposited into the Debt Service Reserve Fund with a surety bond, an insurance policy, a letter of credit or another similar obligation (and may replace such surety bond, insurance policy, letter of credit or similar obligation from time to time) providing for payments in an amount equal to the difference between the Debt Service Reserve Fund Requirement and the sums, if any, on deposit in the Debt Service Reserve Fund at the time it is proposed to deposit a surety bond, or other like instrument, into the Debt Service Reserve Fund.